We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Body type: The bench’s frame should match the person’s body type to ensure safety and stability.

-- Price: More sturdy types and those with additional features are generally more expensive.
+- Price: More sturdy types and those with adjustability and additional features are generally more expensive.

 - Set up and storage: People should consider the time and ease of setting up the equipment.
 Some types come with wheels or are foldable for easy storage.

 - Comfort: Check for the quality of upholstery and the thickness of the cushion to ensure comfort during training.
 A person should also ensure that the bench matches their height.

 - Space: Some weight benches require a lot of space.
 If a person has limited room to work with, they can opt for a compact or folding bench.

 - Warranty: People should consider the length and coverage of the equipment’s warranty.

 - Maximum capacity: The weight capacity should cover the user’s weight and the maximum load of the weight they plan to use.